Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Discussion

+The resolution of the FE mesh in the vicinity of the tissue boundaries is essential to reduce forward modeling and source localization errors.
+The recursive labeling approach vastly reduced the computational cost of generating the meshes, thus resulting in high-quality FE simulations with accurate segmentations and compartments.
+GPU-accelerated recursive labeling further sped up the mesh generation compared to a CPU-only implementation.

+We analyzed the mesh generation and post-processing results for three different initial hexahedral lattice resolutions of 3.0, 2.0, and 1.3 mm.
+A regular mesh ---a mesh without post-processing effects, i.e., no smoothing, inflation or optimization steps,--- was also generated for comparison.
+A mesh size of about 1.0 mm is crucial for obtaining a rigorous EEG forward model, e.g., in \cite{rullmann2009eeg}.
+The regular mesh had the largest spread than the adapted ones, reflected in the measures for EEG modeling accuracy.
+Due to adaptation, each (non-regular) mesh surpassed the 1.0 mm accuracy considering the distance spread between the given and reconstructed grey matter boundary.
+Due to increasing computing effort along the initial mesh resolutions, the coarser cases, say, of 3.0 and 2.0 mm, can be considered suitable without GPU acceleration, e.g., with a personal computer or laptop.

-The finest adapted mesh was found to outperform the regular 1 mm mesh in both EEG forward simulation and source localization.
-With the finest adapted mesh, the median forward accuracy obtained at 98 \% corresponded to 1.1 \% RDM and 2.8 \% MAG.
-For comparison, in \cite{miinalainen2019realistic,pursiainen2016electroencephalography} approximately 0.3 \% RDM and 0.3 \% MAG were obtained with an optimized spherical Stok model \cite{stok1987} using a mesh created with Gmsh.
-The current results can be considered to be in an appropriate agreement with these, as Ary model \cite{ary1981location} has been observed to yield up to three times the errors obtained with Stok \cite{pursiainen2011forward}, following from the direct contact between the brain and skull compartment, which in Stok have a CSF layer inbetween them.
-Direct comparison between different meshing approaches is also not fully justified; the current strategy sets comparably soft requirements for the surface accuracy to avoid consequences of overfitting in the realistic case which might be reflected in the results.
+In particular, small sub-cortical details, such as the structure of the cingulate cortex, required the finest resolution to be labeled correctly.
+The finest resolution outperformed the regular 1.0 mm mesh in EEG forward simulation and source localization applications.
+With this resolution, the median forward accuracy obtained at 98 \% corresponded to 1.1 \% RDM and 2.8 \% MAG.
+For comparison, \cite{miinalainen2019realistic, pursiainen2016electroencephalography} obtained approximately 0.3 \% RDM and 0.3 \% MAG with an optimized spherical Stok model \cite{stok1987} using a mesh created with Gmsh.

+The present results have their own advantages and disadvantages, as the Ary model \cite{ary1981location} has been observed to yield up to three times the errors obtained with Stok \cite{pursiainen2011forward}, following from the direct contact between the brain and skull compartment, which in Stok has a CSF layer in between them.
+Direct comparison between different meshing approaches is also not fully justified; the current strategy sets comparably soft requirements for surface accuracy to avoid overfitting in the realistic case, reflected in the results.